CiteOwl

 Do I need a paid tool to verify citations?

-Not for a few sources: Google Scholar and doi.org cover it for free.
+No. Google Scholar, doi.org, Crossref, ORCID, Unpaywall and the Retraction Watch database are all free and cover every check on this page.
 Paid checkers mainly save time on long reference lists by scanning many entries at once.

 Read next.